lucke "possums considered harmful"

 bluesky, threads, twitter the fediverse, rss/atom, going outside

-bootstrap, PureCSS min
+bootstrap, PureCSS min, werc

-discord signal, mumble, telegram, xmpp, matrix, ANYTHING
+discord signal, mumble, telegram, xmpp, matrix, ANYTHING. hell, even irc

 fedora, ubuntu, pop os linux mint, devuan

-gemini, chatgpt duckduckgo, startpage, searx
+gemini, chatgpt duckduckgo, 4get, searx

-visual studio code zed, vim, emacs
+cursor, visual studio code vim, emacs, micro, zed

 omarchy just buy a mac